 “The most important factor in survival is neither intelligence nor strength but adaptability.”

 Change is inevitable.
 Leaders all over the world are facing constant change and complexity, including new cultures, new jobs, new markets, and new competition.
 To thrive as a leader requires the ability to adapt to these changes and adjust to the new conditions.
-Adaptable leaders see change not as an obstacle but as an opportunity to focus on being ready.
-The following three key traits help adaptable leaders navigate through change.
+Adaptive leadership means seeing change not as an obstacle, but as an opportunity to focus on being ready.
+The following three key traits help chief executives down to front-line managers take on an adaptive leadership framework and leadership style that helps them navigate through change more easily.

 1. Adaptable Leaders Have Flexible Ways of ThinkingFor leaders, adaptability is about having ready access to different ways of thinking, enabling leaders to shift and experiment as things change.
 Having an elastic cognitive approach allows leaders to use different thinking strategies and mental frameworks.
 Deepening awareness and perspective help leaders to understand how they think, how their team thinks, and how their customers think.
 Some fundamental activities to unlock flexible thinking include: